Connect with nature! That’s something many people have talked about during the pandemic.

 One of the best times is the golden hour (early morning) because of the serenity.
 You’ll find something special, and people appreciate the natural beauty you share.

 #7.
 Bring nature inside

 Especially for busy people, bringing a piece of nature into your living space is ideal.
-For example, creating a flower arrangement or a natural material wreath provides peace in a fast paced life.
+For example, creating a flower arrangement or a natural material wreath provides peace in a fast-paced life.

-As a matter of a fact, while you arrange flowers, you are actually meditating through your creation.
-Japanese Ikebana, a type of a flower arrangement, requires your connection to the materials and environment you are in.
+As a matter of a fact, while you arrange flowers, you are meditating through your creation.
+Japanese Ikebana, a type of flower arrangement, requires your connection to the materials and environment you are in.

 Bring seasonal plants or items into your space as a way to help you relax/refresh.

 What do you think of these 7 ways to connect with nature?
 I hope these ideas inspire you to spend more time outside.
 At the same time, I’m wondering which one you would like to incorporate into your life.